 Conversations in the Black community

 Men generally, but especially men of color, don’t go to the doctor.
 A lot of them don’t.
 Some of it is because they don’t have insurance.
 Some of them are macho.
 Some of them fear the doctor.
 They don’t want a rectal exam.

-A lot of my black friends have gotten the shots, I’ve had my first shot.
-That’s a whole another story.
+A lot of my Black friends have gotten the shots.
+I’ve had my first shot.
+That’s a whole ‘nother story.

 Just the lack of trust for doctors, the absence of African-American doctors.